Making an import supplementary declaration

 Who can submit

-If you’re bringing goods that are not controlled into Great Britain, you may be able to declare your goods by entering them in your records without getting authorisation in advance, and make supplementary declarations up to 175 days after the date the goods were imported if you bring goods:
+If you move goods into Great Britain (England, Scotland and Wales), you may be able to declare them without getting authorisation in advance.
+You can do this by entering them in your records and making supplementary declarations.
+You can do this up to 175 days after the date you imported the goods.

-• from free circulation in Ireland (including goods that started their movement in Northern Ireland) into free circulation in Great Britain
+• from free circulation in Ireland (including goods that started their movement in Northern Ireland) into free circulation in Great Britain, on or before 30 January 2024

-• that need to be declared from Northern Ireland (including goods that started their movement in Ireland) into free circulation in Great Britain
+• that need to be declared from Northern Ireland (including goods that started their movement in Ireland) into free circulation in Great Britain, on or before 30 January 2024

 When to submit

-A supplementary declaration is not needed when your goods are being declared to customs warehousing.
+You will not need to submit a supplementary declaration when your goods are being declared to customs warehousing.

-You can submit your supplementary declaration once either:
+You can submit your supplementary declaration after any of the following:

 How to submit